tucunduva/ardour3-floss-tutorial/_posts/2014-12-30-about-this-tutorial.md

 encyclopedic listing of Ardour's features.
 That reference manual can be found at [http://manual.ardour.org/](http://manual.ardour.org/).

+For a full list of Credits and the License, click [HERE](../credits).

-## Conventions Used in This Manual
+## Conventions Used in This Text

 Below are some basic conventions we have adopted in this manual.